omaroswr/ZTP_lab_build/lab_build_4_day2_policies.md

 ### Create CGU:

-Before we apply the policy by create CGU, lets first see the state of node's labels for SNO2:
+Before we apply the policy by creating a CGU, lets first see the state of node's labels for SNO2:

 ```
 oc get nodes --show-labels --kubeconfig ~/sno2-kubeconfig